 There are many different types of coffee commonly grown on Peruvian farms.
 The most common cultivars are Typica and Caturra, while the most common coffee plant species are Arabica.

 The following list is the different types of coffee cultivated across the coffee-producing regions of Peru:

 - Mundo Novo

-Nowadays, many of the coffee varieties are divided into the above cultivars.
-These cultivars can provide a plethora of benefits to both the farmers and consumers.
-Some are disease resistant, and others provide unique flavor profiles.
+Nowadays, many coffee varieties are divided into the above cultivars.
+These cultivars can provide a plethora of benefits to both farmers and consumers.
+Some are disease-resistant, and others provide unique flavor profiles.

 How is Peruvian Coffee Processed?

 Peruvian coffee is usually dry-processed.
 There is very little wet processing in the country.
 Generally, Peruvian coffee is processed in a few simple steps.
 Even though this sounds simple, the work is mainly done by hand, which takes lots of time and dedication.

 The following list of steps walks you through how Peruvian coffee is processed:

 - The pulp is removed from the cherries to expose the beans